eecs394-s18/PAL/README.md

 ## Implementation Details

 ### Firebase
 The backend of this app (such as user accounts and the database) runs on Firebase.
 In order to implement this and continue development, you will have to set up your own Firebase account.
-This is a quick process and can be done here https://console.firebase.google.com/u/1/.
-Once set-up go to Authentication--> Sign-In Method and ENABLE "Email/Password" to setup the back end of the Firebase and Import our old database from the following JSON (https://github.com/eecs394-s18/PAL/blob/master/DataBase_Backup.json)
+This is a quick process and can be done [here](https://console.firebase.google.com/u/1/).
+Once set-up is done, go to `Authentication` -> `Sign-In Method` and enable `Email/Password` to setup the back end of the Firebase and import our old database from the following [JSON](https://github.com/eecs394-s18/PAL/blob/master/DataBase_Backup.json).

 ### Home page